Initial Signature: A Simple Guide for Beginners (With Examples)

 To give you more insights on that, We attach a few examples from our portfolios above to guide you on which areas could be developed and improved.

 Identify the key elements of your original signature that you want to retain in the new version.
 Focus on specific features such as a distinctive letter, unique curves, or a particular shape that stands out and gives your signature its character.
 Also, Concentrate on several unique elements from your original signature that you can integrate into the new one.
-This may involve a specific loop, curve, or flourish that defines your signature.By highlighting these elements, you can ensure that your new signature maintains consistency and personal identity.
+This may involve a specific loop, curve, or flourish that defines your signature by highlighting these elements, you can ensure that your new signature maintains consistency and personal identity.

 STEP 3: Engage in differnt concepts and repeat your trials